hydro-informatics/hydro-informatics.github.io/_sources/numerics/openfoam/of-tutorial-multiphase-setup.md

 A complete list of all available sources can be found in the [OpenFOAM Wiki](https://openfoamwiki.net/index.php/TopoSet) in the *TopoSet* section.

 # The *0* Directory
 The *0* directory is the time directory containing the files describing the initial conditions of the simulation.
 Inside this directory one text file for each field that is required for the interFoam solver executable is stored.
-In the present case these files include: *U* for the flow velocity, *p-rgh* for the dynamic pressure, *nut* for the turbulent viscosity, *k* for the turbulent kinetic energy, *epsilon* for the rate of dissipation of turbulent kinetic energy and  *alpha.water.orig* for the initial phases.
+In the present case these files include: $U$ for the flow velocity, *p-rgh* for the dynamic pressure, *nut* for the turbulent viscosity, $k$ for the {term}`turbulent kinetic energy <Turbulent kinetic energy>`, $\epsilon$ for the rate of dissipation of turbulent kinetic energy and  *alpha.water.orig* for the initial phases.
 The complete version of the files used for this tutorial can be found in the [case folder](https://github.com/hydro-informatics/openfoam.git).

-# **U field Dictionary**
+# Variable Dictionaries

+## U field Dictionary

 This dictionary defines the boundary conditions and initial set up for the vector field U. For the *internalField* uniform initial conditions with a value of (0 0 0) were set.
 For all remaining walls and patches, the following were assigned: